bmoscon/cryptostore/docs/google_drive.md

 ### Listing and removing all files uploaded by the service account.

 The service account you have created is now sharing uploaded files with you through a shared folder.
-However, if you delete these files manually, they will still exsit for your service account, and will still take storage space from your quota.
+However, if you delete these files manually, they will still exist for your service account, and will still take storage space from your quota.

 To list these files and remove them for the service account, here is a script.
 It will connect to your space using service account credentials.
 Make sure to initialize correctly `service_account` and `prefix` variables located at the beginning of your script.